Pearl Bailey: Career

-Bailey began by singing and dancing in Philadelphia's black nightclubs in the 1930s, and soon started performing in other parts of the East Coast.
+Bailey began by singing and dancing in Philadelphia's Black nightclubs in the 1930s, and soon started performing in other parts of the East Coast.
 In 1941, during World War II, Bailey toured the country with the USO, performing for American troops.
 After the tour, she settled in New York.
 Her solo successes as a nightclub performer were followed by acts with entertainers such as Cab Calloway and Duke Ellington.
 In 1946, Bailey made her Broadway debut in St. Louis Woman.
 For her performance, she won a Donaldson Award as the best Broadway newcomer.
 Bailey continued to tour and record albums along with her stage and screen performances.
 Early in the television medium, Bailey guest starred on CBS's Faye Emerson's Wonderful Town.

 Bailey, costumed in the role of Butterfly, gauges the applause following her performance of the song "It's a Woman's Prerogative" on July 5, 1946.
 Sustained applause required her to take another bow.

-Female impersonator Lynne Carter credited Bailey with launching his career.

-In 1967, Bailey and Cab Calloway headlined an all-black cast version of Hello, Dolly!
+In 1967, Bailey and Cab Calloway headlined an all-Black cast version of Hello, Dolly!
 The touring version was so successful that producer David Merrick took it to Broadway, where it played to sold-out houses and revitalized the long-running musical.
 Bailey was given a special Tony Award for her role, and RCA Victor released a second original-cast album, the only recording of the score to have an overture written especially for the recording.